In 2022, voice search optimization is a must for every business that wants to stay on the customer’s radar.

 Before listing strategies on how to optimize your website for voice search SEO, let’s have a look at the most important devices and virtual assistants.
 This will help you obtain a better understanding of how these devices work and what are the additional features they have.

 Alexa is a virtual assistant by Amazon.
 It works by you asking it questions or giving it commands.
 Usually, the Alexa devices can be activated with wake-words like “Alexa” or “Amazon”, or “Alexa wake”.
 The statistics show Amazon Echo gets 64% of queries answered correctly.

-Alexa is capable of playing radio, stream music, set timers and alarms, get tailored news, ask questions, control smart devices at home, make calls, play games, etc, play audiobooks, track real-time information, etc. You can also extend Alexa’s functions by installing “skills”.
+Alexa is capable of playing radio, streaming music, setting timers and alarms, getting tailored news, asking questions, controlling smart devices at home, making calls, playing games, audiobooks, tracking real-time information, and more.

 - Amazon Storytime suitable for kids

 - Ambient Sounds for chilling out or for falling asleep